mhightower83/BacktraceLog/ReadMe.md

 # Backtrace Log
 This library generates and stores a backtrace of a crash in an IRAM or DRAM log buffer.
-By crunching the stack trace and code to generate a list of function calls that were at play when the crash occurred, we can condense the amount of data that needs to be stored for later analysis.
+By crunching the stack trace and code to generate a list of function addresses that were at play when the crash occurred, we can condense the amount of data that needs to be stored for later analysis.
 Reducing the data to a small list allows storage in slivers of unused IRAM or noinit DRAM.
-Which can additionally be backed up to User RTC memory,
+Which can optionally be backed up to User RTC memory,

 The library gains control at crash time through a postmortem callback function, `custom_crash_callback`.
 This library builds on Espressif's `backtrace.c`.
 It has been readapted from Open source RTOS to the Arduino ESP8266 environment using Espressif's NONOS SDK.

+> Note that Espressif's repository for the ESP8266_RTOS_SDK framework has the original version of the [`backtrace.c`](https://github.com/espressif/ESP8266_RTOS_SDK/blob/master/components/esp8266/source/backtrace.c) file that I modified.
+That site has the comment ["quite outdated"](https://github.com/espressif/ESP8266_RTOS_SDK#roadmap) in their `ReadMe.md`.
+They appear to be planning to migrate the project; however, it does not appear to have happened.
+For now, we have what we have.

 The method used by `backtrace.c` is to scan code backward disassembling for instructions that could be used to set up the stack frame for the current function.
 While this method by its nature is problematic, several improvements have been made to increase the reliability of the results.
 While it works for my test cases, there can be **no assurance it will work in all cases**.